vhscom/fetch-inject/README.md

 ### For Production

-If you read the [background](#background) you'll understand why it's a bad idea to rely on remote resource requests when rendering your page.

-To install Fetch Inject for production, grab the library from NPM with `npm i fetch-inject` or Bower with `bower install fetch-inject` and inline the script below page `meta` and `async` scripts in your document `head`:
+Grab the library from NPM with `npm i fetch-inject` or Bower with `bower install fetch-inject`.
+Recommended placement shown here:

 ```html
 <head>